-Ah, you say — you already know how to shop Target.
+Ah, you say — you already know about shopping at Target.
 In fact, you’ve spent so much time there that you should be eligible for some kind of lifetime achievement award.
 Okay, we’ll give you that—but are you shopping it in the smartest way possible?
 Perhaps not.
-And to show that Kathryn will not be sharing a classic six condo in hell with Sam Walton, here’s our tips for maximizing your Tar-jay experience:

 50% off the day after the holiday, for three days

 75% off the fourth day after the holiday, for three days